What to Do if You Have a Pulled Jaw Muscle?

 Your pain may be caused by a combination of factors and not just one thing.
 A sudden blow to the jaw will easily cause this pain as well as opening the mouth too wide or for too long during yawning, singing, or dental visits.
 Other factors, such as whiplash accidents or habits of tensing the jaw, clenching or grinding of your teeth and increased life stress can increase strain to your jaw.
 There are usually multiple reasons for a person’s pain in the jaw region.
 “Why” is often difficult to determine.

 The temporomandibular joint operates complex movements that combine a hinge action with sliding motions.
 A person’s bones that interact in the jaw joint are covered with cartilage and are separated by a tiny shock-absorbing disk.
 Anything that inhibits its normal smooth movement is a contributing reason.
+We’ll check for a trigeminal neuralgias issues that may trigger TMJ pain.

 Muscle guarding can trigger unnecessary pain.
 While, it is the body’s natural self-defense mechanism, it may force other muscles to assume an otherwise unnatural role.
 In some scenarios, muscles are stressed by being put in a readiness state.
 This prevents them from relaxing and prolongs muscle contraction while waiting for a resolution.
 Sustained or forceful contractions or hyperextension of the masticatory muscles’ triggers muscle guarding.
 When pain is felt around the injured area, like when the jaw as held opened too long or wide during a dental procedure, the initial muscles are strained and fatigued.
 This affects the supporting or opposing muscles because they are then forced to compensate for the injured muscle.